From Big Ball of Mud to Modulith: Introducing and keeping a clean architecture in PHP with Deptrac

 Here’s a simple UML diagram to visualize the dependencies between these classes:

-In this example we want to make sure that PackageA can only access Core and PackageB, but not PackageC.
+In this example we want to make sure that Order can only access Infrastructure and Payment, but not Billing.
 We can use deptrac to enforce this rule.

 Enforcing vertical boundaries with deptrac